Paradise (Morrison novel): Ruby chapter

-The book begins with the well-known sentence "They shoot the white girl first."
-Never revealing who that character is, it leaves the reader to wonder.
 A group of nine men enter the building known as the "Convent", which is now more of a shelter for battered women.
 As the men search the Convent they clearly indicate their feelings towards it.
-Because the men are in this house, the story is written to make it seem like the Convent was a sinister place, a shameful place in the men's eyes, one negative statement being "in a place that once housed Christians – well, Catholics anyway – not a cross of Jesus anywhere" (7).
-During this search we find out several things about the men searching.
-Two of the men are wearing ties, while another set are a father and son, and finally a pair of brothers are among the posse.
-Ruby is also the town named after Ruby Morgan who died after their journey to this new place of hope, after being denied aid at other black towns and hospitals.
+Because the men are in this house, the story is written to make it seem like the Convent was a sinister place, a shameful place in the men's eyes, one statement being "in a place that once housed Christians – well, Catholics anyway – not a cross of Jesus anywhere" (7).
+During this search, we find out several things about the men searching.
+Two of the men are wearing ties, while another set is a father and son and a pair of brothers are among the posse.
 They left Haven escaping the economic downturn and the increasing pressure from neighboring towns.
 Several families founded Ruby but the majority of the credit belongs to the Morgans due to their monetary influence.
 On their journey, they saw many other black towns that refused them acceptance, illustrating the exclusivity defining one's own paradise and the fear of letting the outside in.
-This may have led to the hatred of the women living in the Convent, without any real reason except the fact they are outside the calm setting of Ruby.
+This may have led to the hatred of the women living in the Convent.